Gunturu-Akhil-Sai-Krishna-Mouli/3d-truss-optimization/README.md

 ---

 ## Features
-- *3D Ground Structure Generation*: Create an initial truss layout with all possible connections between nodes.
+- *3D Ground Structure Generation*: Create an initial truss layout with all possible connections between nodes and removing the overlapping elements.
 - *Finite Element Analysis*: Compute displacement and strain energy to evaluate stiffness.
-- *Material Redistribution Algorithm*: Iteratively optimize member cross-sectional areas based on internal stresses.
+- *Material Redistribution Algorithm*: Iteratively optimize member cross-sectional areas based on internal stresses using optimality Criteria Method.
 - *Member Removal and Reinforcement*: Eliminate members with areas below a specified threshold and reinforce critical members.
 - *User-defined Constraints*: Apply constraints such as total volume and boundary conditions.